DynastyElvis/PIZZA-Palace/README.md

 # PIZZA-Palace
-A Web application where your customers order different sizes of pizzas with one or more toppings.
+A Web application where customers order different sizes of pizzas with one or more toppings.
-## SIMPLE ADDRESS BOOK

 [KIPKEMOI RONO ELVIS](https://github.com/DynastyElvis)